sherbang/vyos-xen-build-scripts/README.md

 # Rationale

 I'm sure this can be done better by submiting changes to the vyos iso build module and building an AMI directly from that.
 Why this?
 I did it because it was fun!

+# Credits

+Thanks to j3tm0t0 who wrote the first guide I ever found on how to set up Vyatta Core 6.3 in AWS.
+I've now used some of these ideas to get this up and going, and we've also used this guide at work (mintel.com) to build a private Vyatta Core image which we've reused many times.
+Whoever you are good sir, thank you!
+Link: http://d.hatena.ne.jp/j3tm0t0/20111113/1321192227